-Sightseeing motor coach tour of this ancient Russian capital, including Tverskaya Street, Red Square, St. Basil's Cathedral, Bolshoi Theater and Moscow State University for a panoramic view.
-Lunch and dinner.
+Sightseeing motor coach tour of this ancient Russian capital also includes Tverskaya Street, Red Square with St. Basil's Cathedral, Bolshoi Theater, Novodevichy Convent and Moscow State University for a panoramic view.
+Breakfast, lunch and dinner aboard.

 Morning tour of the Kremlin.
-The Moscow Kremlin is former residence of Russian czars, an architectural ensemble of unique beauty, which took shape between the 15th and 20th centuries.
-The center of the Kremlin is the Cathedral Square that is a unique complex of masterpieces of medieval architecture.
-The architectural ensemble of the Cathedral Square consists of several cathedrals and palaces; one of them is the Assumption Cathedral – the oldest Moscow Kremlin church, and one of the most important ones in Russia.
-On Kremlin grounds there also are the famous Czar Cannon of the 16-th century and Czar Bell of the 18-th century.
+The Moscow Kremlin is the former residence of Russian Czars, an architectural ensemble of unique beauty, which took shape between the 15th and 20th centuries.
+The center of the Kremlin is the Cathedral Square, a unique complex of masterpieces of medieval architecture.
+The architectural ensemble of the Cathedral Square consists of several cathedrals and palaces; one of them, the Assumption Cathedral, is the oldest Moscow Kremlin church, and one of the most important ones in Russia.
+On Kremlin grounds there are also the famous Czar Cannon of the 16th century and the Czar Bell of the 18th century.
+Breakfast, lunch and dinner aboard.

 During the guided walking tour there will be a visit to magnificent five domed Transfiguration Cathedral and Church of Tsarevich Dmitry on the Blood.
 This church was built to commemorate the most famous event in the town's history – a mysterious death of the 7-year old Tsarevich Dmitry, the last scion of Dimitri Rurik dynasty.
 Uglitch Kremlin is also on the list.
 Those who wish will have the opportunity to explore the Flea Market.